Dimension and measure of sums of planar sets and curves: Main results when has non-vanishing curvature

-\begin{remark} In the special case when $E$ is the attractor of a self-similar iterated function system which contains a map with irrational rotation in its linear part, Part (a) follows from a result of A. Farkas \cite{Far}. \end{remark}
+\begin{remark} In the special case when $A$ is the attractor of a self-similar iterated function system which contains a map with irrational rotation in its linear part, part (a) follows from a result of A. Farkas \cite{Far}. \end{remark}

-Another immediate corollary of Theorem \ref{g98} is:
+Another immediate corollary of Theorem \ref{main_critical} is:

-\begin{corollary} Let $E \subset \mathbb{R}^2$ be an irregular $1$-set.
-Assume that we throw randomly a unit circle on the plane such that the distribution of the center is absolutely continuous w.r.t. the two dimensional Lebesgue measure $\mathcal{L}^2$.
-Then this random circle does not intersect $E$ almost surely. \end{corollary} \begin{proof}[Proof of the Corollary] The random circle $S(x,1)$ intersects $E$ if and only if $x\in E+S^1$.
-But this happens with zero probability from Theorem \ref{063}. \end{proof}
+\begin{corollary}[Probabilistic consequence for Buffon circle problem] Let $A \subset \mathbb{R}^2$ be a compact irregular $1$-set.
+Assume that we throw randomly a unit circle on the plane such that the distribution of the center is absolutely continuous w.r.t. the two dimensional Lebesgue measure $\pazocal{L}_2$.
+Then this random circle does not intersect $A$ almost surely. \end{corollary} \begin{proof}[Proof of the Corollary] The random circle $S(x,1)$ intersects $A$ if and only if $x\in A+S^1$.
+But this happens with zero probability from Theorem \ref{main_measdim}. \end{proof}